PoliticalGraveyard.com

 Abe Stark (1894-1972) — also known as "Mr. Brooklyn" — of Brooklyn, Kings County, N.Y.
 Born in New York, New York County, N.Y., September 28, 1894.
 Democrat.
 Clothier; borough president of Brooklyn, New York, 1962-70; defeated (Republican), 1949; resigned 1970; delegate to Democratic National Convention from New York, 1964.
 Jewish.
 Russian ancestry.
 Member, Freemasons.
 Famed among Brooklyn Dodgers fans for his longtime, conspicious advertising sign (for his clothing business) below the scoreboard at Ebbets Field, which promised a free suit to players who batted the ball there: "HIT SIGN, WIN SUIT".
 Died in West Palm Beach, Palm Beach County, Fla., July 2, 1972 (age 77 years, 278 days).
 Interment at Mt.
 Carmel Cemetery, Glendale, Queens, N.Y.

 Joseph I. Stein (d.
 1880) — of New York, New York County, N.Y.
 Lawyer; member of New York state assembly from New York County 20th District, 1877.
 Jewish.
 Member, Freemasons; Odd Fellows.
-Killed in the wreck of the steamboat Seawanhaka, which burned and sank in the East River, June 28, 1880.
+One of dozens killed in the wreck of the steamboat Seawanhaka, which burned and sank in the East River, June 28, 1880.
 Interment at Linden Hill Cemetery, Ridgewood, Queens, N.Y.

 Relatives: Son of Simon Steingut and Lena (Wolbach) Steingut; married, June 12, 1914, to Rae Kaufman; father of Stanley Steingut.